Des chiffres et des lettres: South African version

 The South African version was called "A Word or 2", and aired on SABC2, from 1998–2008, hosted by Jeremy Mansfield.
 It followed a similar format to the UK version.

 In the letters game, there were three stacks of consonants and vowels.
 Like in the French version, contestants picked alternately, but the person to begin the round also got to choose which of the three stacks was used for the round.

 During the word games, both contestants score regardless of whether it's the winning word or not.
 During the numbers games, only the closer answer scores.

 The winner of each game earned R1000, and returned for another game.
 The runner-up won a dictionary and the home game.
 The ultimate winner won a R40,000 laptop, while the runner-up won a R10,000 PC.

 Spanish version

 The Spanish TV show Cifras y letras (Numbers and Letters) is another adaptation of Des chiffres et des lettres on TVE 2.
 Originally presented by Elisenda Roca as of 1991, with a lavishly artistic designed studio and the music for each round being extracted from classical music, a movie soundtrack or similar.
 There are four rounds consisting of a number game followed by two letter games.
-Between the second and third round there is a duel that consists of finding two words on the same theme from the nine letters provided.
+Between the second and third round there was a duel that consists of finding two words on the same theme from the nine letters provided.